Trainers should be "competent" in developing and implementing the various elements of a safety training program.

 First-line supervisors play a critical role in safety and health protection because of their first-line responsibility for workers and for the work their employees perform.
 Effective training of supervisors will address their safety and health responsibilities as well as information on hazards, hazard prevention, and response to emergencies.
 Click the button below to see a short list of topics for supervisor safety training.

 One of the most important, yet for some, the most challenging activities in the training process is writing clear-cut, competency-based learning objectives that describe what the learner will be able to do at the end of the training session.
 Some trainers believe goals and objectives are the same things; not so.
 Let's take a look.

 A goal is nothing more than a wish.
 We've all stated goals like, "I wish I could lose some weight," from time to time.
 Goals are broad in the sense that they state general intentions.
 They are not specific enough to be measured.
-Objectives, on the other hand, are narrow and are set for specific tasks in particular.
 There are two basic types of goals:

 Objectives are much more specific than goals.
-They state observable measurable outcomes - what we do and how well we do it.
+Objectives state observable measurable outcomes describing what we do and how well we do it.

 Once the objectives for the training are precisely stated, then learning activities can be identified and described.
 Remember, when OSHA uses the terms "demonstrate" in their standards, the intent is that employees must be able to prove they can do something by actually doing it in the learning environment.
 This means you'll need to include a "hands-on" learning activity to show employees how to do things.
 It also means you'll need to give them a chance to practice.

 You now know what subjects you're going to present, but which presentation strategy will work best for you?
-Let's take a look at several alternatives:
+Click on the button below to review a number of training presentation strategies.

 No matter the training strategy used, it is essential to ensure employees get practice before being exposed to actual hazards in the work environment.
 Some of the key requirements are stated or implied in OSHA rules.
 Three of the most important are: